Stauffer, Son & Co.Copyright © David Boettcher 2006 - 2022 all rights reserved.

 Stauffer & Co. and Eterna

-Stauffer & Co. also obtained movements or watches from Eterna.
-The picture here shows an Eterna calibre 520 movement with the Stauffer trademarks on the barrel bridge of the initials S & Co. under a crown inside an oval shield, and the Stauffer trademark name "Peerless".
+Stauffer & Co. obtained movements or watches from Eterna.
+The picture here shows an Eterna calibre 520 movement with Stauffer trademarks on the barrel bridge; the initials S & Co. under a crown inside an oval shield, and the Stauffer trademark name "Peerless".

-This is a of the Eterna calibre 520 movement.
-The picture below from Jobin's "La classification horlogère des calibres de montres et des fournitures d'horlogerie suisse" 1936 edition shows the usual form of the barrel bridge and train bridge of the Eterna 520 movement, which are quite different to the Stauffer branded version although the balance and escape cocks look very similar and the layout of the train and position of the pivots is identical.
+This is a modified version of the standard Eterna calibre 520 movement.
+The picture below from Jobin's "La classification horlogère des calibres de montres et des fournitures d'horlogerie suisse" 1936 edition shows the usual form of the barrel bridge and train bridge of the Eterna 520 movement, which are quite different to the Stauffer branded version, although the balance and escape cocks look very similar, if not identical.

-The setting lever cover plate and spring detent remain the same for all versions of the Eterna 520 calibre and are the "fingerprint" of the movement.
-In the picture showing the keyless work I have included the footprint picture of the Eterna 520 from a Bestfit catalogue.
+The setting lever cover plate and spring detent remain the same for all versions of the Eterna 520 calibre.
+These are the "fingerprint" of the movement and allow it to be positively identified no matter how much the top plate bridges and cocks are altered..
+In the picture showing the keyless mechanism I have included the footprint picture of the Eterna 520 cover plate, setting lever and yoke from a Bestfit catalogue.
+You can see that the cover plate with its detent spring is identical to that on the movement.

-It seem likely that Stauffer asked for these changes to be made so that the movement appeared to be unique to them and not be easily recognised as an Eterna calibre.
-These bridge shapes were also used for other calibres that Eterna supplied to Stauffer, including a version of the Eterna 600 calibre.
-I also have an 18 ligne pocket watch movement with the same bridge shapes which the keyless work shows was also made by Eterna.
+The same bridge shapes were also used for other calibres that Eterna supplied to Stauffer, including a version of the Eterna 600 calibre.
+I also have an 18 ligne pocket watch movement with the same bridge shapes which the keyless mechanism shows was also made by Eterna.

-It was quite common for the Swiss ébauche factories to make variants like this of a basic movement.
+It was very common for Swiss ébauche factories to make variants like this of a basic movement.
 The vast majority of the components, including the bottom plate, remained exactly the same, but by changing the shape of the bridges and cocks while still leaving all the pivot holes in the same places, a movement could be given a very different appearance.
+This was easy to do because the plates are not functional components, they just sit there and form the bearings for the functional parts.
+Changing their shape has no effect on the function of the movement so long as the bearings remain in the same place.
 Makers such as Fontainemelon (FHF) and A. Schild often produced several variants of a basic movement with different shaped bridges and cocks, and sometimes with different finishes to the visible surfaces such as gilding, perlage or Côtes de Genève.